assembl/assembl/doc/synchronization.rst

 Assembl is characterized by highly interdependent data, and allowing for live updates incurs significant complexity.
 The most complex issues revolve around the Idea-Post relationship, where each idea is connected to a subset of all posts.
 Here is how this relationship is handled as of 2016/08.

 In general, we have tended to load model collections in the frontend, in the :js:class:`CollectionManager`.
-Those collections can be kept up-to-date with the WebSocket (see :py:mod:`assembl.tasks.changes_router` and :py:func:`assembl.lib.sqla.before_commit_listener`), and views can listen to backbone add/update events normally.
+Those collections can be kept up-to-date with the WebSocket (see :py:mod:`assembl.processes.changes_router` and :py:func:`assembl.lib.sqla.before_commit_listener`), and views can listen to backbone add/update events normally.
 However, various linking objects are not handled by the :js:class:`CollectionManager`, and the information is put in the objects that are linked.

 If the websocket is disconnected, we need to re-fetch the model collections; this is currently only implemented for the message structure collection.
 See :js:func:`getAllMessageStructureCollectionPromise`.